Caption manager

 Example

-Below is the video (duration 3 hours) of an interview with Dr Aseem Malhotra, automatically transcribed with DeepTranscript, revised with the help of Grammarly, and translated to French with DeepL Translator.
+Below is the video (duration 3 hours) of an interview with Dr Aseem Malhotra, automatically transcribed with DeepTranscript, revised with the help of Grammarly, and translated to French with the help of DeepL Translator.
 This process takes advantage of these big data platforms so that it requires a minimum of manual intervention.
-In practice, a careful review is required to finalise the captions — and to create lexical rules that can be used for future work.
+In practice, a careful editing work is required to finalise the captions — and to create lexical rules that can be used for future work.

 Video of Dr Aseem Malhotra interviewed by Joe Rogan, 23 April 2023